bambora/dev.bambora.com/source/includes/na/save_customer_data/_code_samples.md

 res, err := gateway.Payments().MakePayment(request)
 ```

-With this action, you can create a new payment profile tied to one individual, assigning and validating one or more credit cards.
+With this action, you can create a new payment profile tied to one individual, assigning, and validating one or more credit cards.

 ## Create Profile (Single-Use Token)